jsbloo/squared_circle/README.md

 ![220px-The_Squared_Circle](https://user-images.githubusercontent.com/16117428/144690455-e8275a3e-4125-4486-a990-920a5be3a4f8.jpg)

 I thought it would look cool as a recursive function.
-So I made it
+So I made it using Python Turtle

 ![squared_circle](https://user-images.githubusercontent.com/16117428/144690553-c062c9fc-cc48-4c1b-b388-5ee41fa47be2.gif)